JakubWojcik-dev/be-project/README.md

 ### Nest websocket project
 ```
 WebSocket Handler for Sensor Data written with Nest.js framework and MongoDB for data storage.
 It uses CRUD WebSocket handler to manage input from temeprature and himidity sensors.

+I used Socket.io for webSocket server to receive sensor data in real-time.
+Unit tests are written using Jest to check the main functionalities of the application such as CRUD operations, Service and Gateway connections.
+Project is dockerized with Docker-Compose file configuration to run and manage both application and MongoDB container.
 ```
 ## Run project with docker
 ```